What is Sadaqa? The Spiritual Power of Voluntary Charity in Islam

 Etiquette of Giving: How to Pay Sadaqa Correctly

-To ensure your Sadaqa is accepted by Allah, certain spiritual conditions must be met.
-The physical act of transfer is easy, but the state of the heart is complex.
+To ensure your Sadaqa is accepted by Allah (SWT), the state of the heart is as important as the act of giving.

-1. Pretentiousness (Riya’): If you give solely to get “likes” on social media or praise from peers, the spiritual reward is nullified.
+• Pretentiousness (Riya’): If you give solely to get “likes” or praise, the spiritual reward is nullified.

-2. Reproach (Mann): Reminding a beneficiary of your favor (“Remember when I helped you?”) or treating them with condescension destroys the act.
-It hurts the dignity of the believer.
+• Reproach (Mann): Reminding a beneficiary of your favor (“Remember when I helped you?”) or treating them with condescension destroys the act and hurts the dignity of the believer.

-2. Public Giving: Permissible if the intent is to encourage others to give, serving as a beacon of generosity in a community that needs hope.
+• Public Giving: Permissible only if the intent is to encourage others to give, serving as a beacon of generosity in a community that needs hope.

-• Extinguishing Sins: Just as water extinguishes fire, charity extinguishes sins.
+2. Extinguishing Sins: Just as water extinguishes fire, charity extinguishes sins, purifying the believer’s record.

-• Crossing the Sirat: Imam al-Sadiq described alms as a facilitator for crossing the Sirat Bridge the perilous path to Paradise.
+5. Crossing the Sirat: Imam al-Sadiq (AS) described alms as a facilitator for crossing the Sirat Bridge – the perilous path to Paradise.

 The Abundant Blessings of Sadaqa